Eco-Friendly Architecture: How to Design Sustainable Buildings?

 What is a Sustainable Building?

-Before diving into the design process, let's explain what sustainable building means (...)
+Before diving into the design process, let's explain what a sustainable building means (...)

-Also called a LEED-certified building, is designed to reduce or eliminate negative environmental impacts through efficient use of resources, materials, and energy.
-It goes beyond just adding a few eco-friendly features; it's about creating a building that integrates with its environment, reduces carbon footprint, and promotes the well-being of its occupants.
+A LEED-certified building is designed to reduce or eliminate negative environmental impacts through efficient use of resources, materials, and energy.
+It goes beyond just adding a few eco-friendly features; it's about creating a building that integrates with its environment, reduces its carbon footprint, and promotes the well-being of its occupants.

-• Low environmental impact: Use of materials and construction methods that have minimal environmental degradation.
+- Low environmental impact: Use materials and construction methods with minimal environmental degradation.

 Major Principles of Sustainable Architecture